joakha/movie-catalog-front-ts/README.md

-# movie-catalog-front-ts
-Typescript version of my frontend for my personal backend project
+Typescript version of public frontend for my personal backend project